Cherry Picker Operation Tips and Insights

-A cherry picker is a type of aerial work platform that consists of a bucket at the end of a hydraulic lifting system.
+A cherry picker is a type of aerial work platform (AWP) that consists of a bucket at the end of a hydraulic lifting system.
 Cherry pickers today are used in a wide range of work environments.
 They are used to lift the operator to otherwise inaccessible areas, such as the top of buildings, high trees, or to wash windows on the side of a skyscraper.
-Cherry pickers require specific skills and knowledge to operate them properly and safely, and all operators need professional cherry picker training.
-Anyone can use a cherry picker, but they have to show they’ve gone through aerial lift training that’ll satisfy U.S. Occupational Safety & Health Administration (OSHA) requirements.
-Workers interested in becoming qualified should look into the certification program with AerialliftCertification.com for online, convenient, and affordable education.
+Other situations in which cherry pickers can be used include:

 Cherry pickers got their name from their original use, which was picking fruit from tall trees in orchards.
 Modern equipment improved the safety in the field when the use of ladders was too risky.
 Cherry pickers are still used for this purpose today, as well as to trim tree branches and limbs in otherwise unclimbable trees.